srijanrodo/erdos_ds_project/README.md

 We take a look at how various socioeconomic factors affect voting patterns across the US by considering a county level breakdown of the 2020 US presidential election.

 ## Libraries
-The following python libraries are need to run the programs in this project:
+The following python libraries are needed to run the programs in this project:

     - numpy
     - pandas